 With the data collected from the bands, Disney solved or improved countless operations and logistical nightmares, which impacted not only the cost of operations but guests’ experience as well.
 There was one advantage that Disney’s obsession with quality and creating an immersive experience made that investment payout so well.
 The sense of safety and lack of harmful, ill-intentioned situations within the parks.

 People felt comfortable sharing their data within the park’s compounds and resorts, knowing they’re safe from all the negative exploitations and content that platforms like social media can’t mitigate.

 Though the capabilities of smartphones quickly outmatched the technology of the MagicBands, Disney had developed elaborate systems and processes to track and analyze all kinds of data from them.

-That way, it was a relatively easy matter to incorporate technological advancements into the company’s processes.
+That way, it was relatively an easy matter to incorporate technological advancements into the company’s processes.
 The $1 billion investment in the development of the MagicBands enhances Disney’s data capabilities in the long term.

 Key Takeaway #6: Hardcore customer-centric data analysis in the heart of modern innovation